-Members of the Weekenders group meet in the bar area of the Wharf every second Saturday in the month.
+Members of the Weekenders group meet in the bar area of the Wharf every second Saturday in the month at 10.30 am.
 Over coffee, suggestions are discussed for visits or outings that members might be interested in.
 This information isemailed to all members with the contact number of the member who has agreed tobe link person for specific visits.

 Over the past year, visits have been made to various craft fairs and open gardens.Lunch has been enjoyed at the Mary Tavy Inn, Peter Tavy Inn, and a Christmaslunch at Taylor’s.
 Strawberry picking at Lifton Nursery was also followed by lunch.